Electromagnetic fields in ultra-peripheral relativistic heavy-ion collisions: Introduction

-The photon-nuclear interaction in UPCs has large cross section to produce nuclear giant dipole resonances (GDRs) or bring nuclei to high excited states~\cite{Berman:1975tt,Chomaz:1993qe}.
-The GDRs are well explained by the collective motion of protons against neutrons in a nucleus~\cite{Goldhaber:1948zza}.
-And GDRs usually decay by emitting photons and neutrons.
-The excitation energy for the GDR is about 10-14 MeV for heavy nuclei and higher for light nuclei ~\cite{Berman:1975tt,Veyssiere:1970ztg,Tao:2013PRC,He:2014PRL,Huang:2021PRC}.
-The emitted neutrons also have a similar energy, which is far below the energy scale in the relativistic heavy-ion collisions.
-As a result, the emitted neutrons may be used to detect the strong electromagnetic fields.
-In this paper, using Monte-Carlo (MC) simulation we demonstrate that the electromagnetic effect on the GDR neutron decay is large enough to be observed in UPCs.
-Our simulation is based on the strong electromagnetic field estimated using the Li\'enard-Wiechert potential, together with neutron emission from the existing experimental data and model simulations.
-Natural unit $\hbar=c=1$ is used in this work.
+The most important region for Coulomb dissociation is the giant dipole resonance (GDRs)~\cite{Goldhaber:1948zza}, approximately a few MeVs.
+The photon-nuclear interaction in UPCs has a large cross-section to produce GDRs or excite nuclei to high-energy states~\cite{Berman:1975tt,Chomaz:1993qe}.
+The GDRs typically decay by emitting photons or neutrons.
+The excitation energy of the GDRs is approximately 10-14 MeV for heavy nuclei and higher for lighter nuclei~\cite{Berman:1975tt,Veyssiere:1970ztg,Tao:2013PRC,He:2014PRL,Huang:2021PRC}.
+The emitted neutrons have similar energies, which are considerably lower than the typical energy scales of relativistic heavy-ion collisions.
+Consequently, the emitted neutrons can be used to detect strong electromagnetic fields.
+In this study, we employed Monte (MC) simulations to demonstrate that the electromagnetic effect on neutron emission from Coulomb dissociation, primarily through GDRs decay, is sufficiently significant to be observed in UPCs.
+Our simulation incorporates the calculation of the strong electromagnetic field using Li\'enard-Wiechert potential, combined with neutron emission data from the existing experimental results and model simulations.
+Natural units $\hbar=c=1$ are used in this study.